-As a responsible pet bird owner, it is important to know the toxic foods for cockatiels.
+As a responsible pet bird owner, it is important to know what foods are toxic to cockatiels.

 Variety is the most essential aspect to think about when it comes to your cockatiel’s nutrition and diet.
 Your pet birds will decide what it likes and dislikes.
 It’s critical not to push your cockatiels or other bird species to eat anything it doesn’t want like citrus fruits, because it’ll select on its own what it wants.